bkorkmaz29/pos-system/README.md

 # POS-System
-POS system for restaurants
+POS system for restaurants.

-Made for Object Oriented Programming class in Warsaw University of Technology
+Made for Object Oriented Programming class in Warsaw University of Technology.